Liquid Drain Cleaners Damage Garbage Disposals

 Many homeowners have heard that they should only run cold water when using the garbage disposal.
 Hot water can cause grease and fat from foods to melt and ultimately jam things up.
 Similarly, the significant heat increase caused by the chemical reactions in liquid drain cleaners can damage the small metal blades in the garbage disposal.

 Because the heat increase is so significant, it can alter the temper of the metal, and ultimately make them less effective over time.
 As a general rule of thumb, garbage disposals and heat don’t mix well.
-To properly care for garbage disposals and get the longest life possible from them, owners should avoid exposing them to extreme heat of any kind, especially the heat generated by liquid drain cleaners.
+To properly care for garbage disposals and get the longest life possible from them, owners should avoid exposing them to the extreme heat of any kind, especially the heat generated by liquid drain cleaners.

 When to Call a Plumber